Zenin23/Project-3/README.md

-This file contains images and source code for the webpage that has been created to inhance my skills on html css
+This file contains images and source code for the webpage that has been created to inhance my skills on html, css, and javascript which is for the menu.
+It is a single webpage that contains a few sections to be made into one webpage where it is all displayed.